ruby-shoryuken/shoryuken/README.md

-**I'm looking for Shoryuken maintainers, are you interested on helping to maintain Shoryuken?
+**This project is in MAINTENANCE MODE.
+Reach me out on Slack `@pablohstc` if you want to become a new maintainer.
 [Join our Slack](https://join.slack.com/t/shoryuken/shared_invite/zt-19xjq3iqc-KmoJ6eU6~qvZNqcLzIrjww)**

 # Shoryuken